 On this first visit in 1974 I managed a brief detour by bus to Ventnor and found the site of the old station.
 It had gone, replaced by new industrial units.
 Amazingly the signal box still stood though quite dilapidated.

-The Railway World published an article in 1967 which exemplified the Isle of Wight Line at the time it was re-opened with electrification.
-This was written at a time when it seemed every single un-remunerative rail service in the country was being shut down.
-Amazingly this one wasn’t.
-It flew in the face of what had gone on since Beeching.
-Yes most of the Isle of Wight’s railways were shut down, but the Ryde to Shanklin section was given a new breath of life and this was most unusual.
-Would Beeching have approved?
+The Railway World published an article in 1967 written at a time when it seemed every single un-remunerative rail service in the country was being shut down.
+Amazingly the Island line wasn’t and that flew in the face of Beeching.
+Yes most of the Isle of Wight’s railways had gone but the Ryde to Shanklin section was given a new breath of life and that was most unusual.

 The Ryde-Shanklin line is but a pale shadow of the old Island railway system which was always very much a family concern because of its isolation from the mainland.
 There was always an air of timelessness even though the summer Saturday timetable demanded precision timekeeping.
 Now much has changed; gone are the O2s, the LBSCR and SECR coaches and much of the operating interest of a branch type line.
 Now we have the more austere Underground electric trains, and just under 8½ miles of line.
 But the Island railway still retains its own character.
 Many of the staff are still there and becoming familiar with their new equipment; drivers for example learned the hard way that cab doors are much lower than on the O2s!